Vodafone/vault-plugin-aead/README.md

 # PERFORMANCE TESTING

-**5 Million encryptions/decryptions per second have been achieved with a large performance test rig and pods of 300 x 8 CPU**
+**10 Million encryptions/decryptions per second have been achieved with a large performance test rig and pods of 500 x 3 CPU**

-- this claim needs to be independently verified
+See Infrastucture section for Enterprise Vault requirements to get high throughput

 ![alt text](jpg-files/EaaS-PerformanceTesting.jpg "Performance Testing")